top of page

 There are some evenings where you want to go out.
 Not in a big, restaurant-occasion kind of way — but in a small way.
 Something a little special.
 Somewhere warm.
 Something homemade.

 An evening where you feel treated, without it turning into a whole production.
 And honestly, without always having to cook for each other and invite each other over to our apartments.
 Something a bit more special.
-And it's a bonus if it is not a night where you'll have to shell out 500dkk for spending time with your friend with no prep needed.
+And it's a bonus if it is not a night where you'll have to shell out 500dkk just to spend time with a friend.
 Cozy, simple, and grounding

 A couple of weeks ago, I went with a friend to one of those places: the community dinner at Flok Kantine, inside the library at the end of Rentemestervej.